Facebook to offer OpenTable restaurant bookings via mobile

+BRIEF-Retailmenot to be acquired by Harland Clarke Holdings for $11.60 per share in cash

+* Retailmenot to be acquired by harland clarke holdings for $11.60 per share in cash

-Facebook Inc (FB.O) struck a deal with online restaurant booking service OpenTable Inc OPEN.O that will allow users to reserve tables at restaurants via a Facebook app, as the world's No. 1 social network continues to expand its mobile services.
+Aug 13 Facebook Inc struck a deal with online restaurant booking service OpenTable Inc that will allow users to reserve tables at restaurants via a Facebook app, as the world's No. 1 social network continues to expand its mobile services.

 In an announcement on its website, Facebook said the feature would be available on its mobile pages for more than 20,000 OpenTable restaurant customers across North America.